fonte-wiki/Backup-fonte-wiki/projetos/coletora/en.md

 # Coletora (English)

-*[Coletora](/projetos/coletora)** is an open (open-source, open-ended) and emerging methodology informed by 20+ years of community-centred activity.
+*[Coletora](/projetos/coletora)* is an open (open-source, open-ended) and emerging methodology informed by 20+ years of community-centred activity.
 The notes in this wiki are an exercise of simultaneous reflection and practice.

-It all starts (does anything ever really?) with [a spring](en/spring).Then, some thoughts on [collecting](collecting).
+It all starts (does anything ever really?) with [a spring](en/spring).
+And then, some thoughts on [collecting](/projetos/coletora/en/collecting).

 > **Reminder:** the English and [Portuguese](/projetos/coletora/pt) of this research documentation wiki will evolve separately.
 Some pages will be translated, others not.
 That's intentional.